G00406014/digital-rain-25-cpp/README.md

 I am using algorithms in several places with in my code, The first algorithm i am going to talk about is : ![image](https://github.com/user-attachments/assets/bcf3c05b-2794-4197-89d3-ebf4d1c30b08)

-This code snippet is of my Random NUmber Generation algorithm, this algorithm ensures that each and every raindrop is unique and will behave unpredicatably, making a realistic digital rain effect.
+This code snippet is of my Random Number Generation algorithm, this algorithm ensures that each and every raindrop is unique and will behave unpredicatably, making a realistic digital rain effect.

 std::random_device rd;

 std::mt19937 eng(rd());

 This part of the code is responsible for seeding and initalizing the random number generator.